mefellows/nginx-docker-setup/README.md

 The components of the integration test are:

 * Nginx
-* dnsmasq - hijacks the real domain names, instructing Nginx to send traffic to our Mock Server so that we can
+* dnsmasq - hijacks the real domain names, instructing Nginx to send traffic to our Mock Server so that we can test production configuration
 * [Mock Server](../mockapi/README.md)
 * Test Case container issuing requests against the Nginx instance